 “As a little boy in Argentina, I played futsal on the streets and for my club.
 It was tremendous fun, and it really helped me become who I am today,” said the 25-year-old, reflecting on the benefits of the five-a-side version of the game.

-Messi is by no means the only superstar with futsal roots.
+Pele and Co convinced by futsal Messi is by no means the only superstar with futsal roots.
 Apart from the Argentinian wizard, the likes of Pele, Cristiano Ronaldo, Xavi and Ronaldo learned the trade in the sports hall.

 Cristiano Ronaldo honed his natural ability by playing futsal.
 “During my childhood in Portugal, all we played was futsal,” he said.
 “The small playing area helped me improve my close control, and whenever I played futsal I felt free.
 If it wasn’t for futsal, I wouldn’t be the player I am today.”